kestra-io/docs/content/docs/15.how-to-guides/sqlmesh.md

       - sqlmesh plan --auto-apply
 ```

-Ensure you set the `namespaceFiles` property with `enabled: true` to ensure that the task has access to namespaceFiles.
-Provide the GCP service account JSON file so that the task is able to connect to GCP account in order to access BigQuery.
+Ensure you set the `namespaceFiles` property with `enabled: true` set to ensure that the task has access to namespace files.
+Also, provide the GCP service account JSON file so that the task is able to connect to your GCP account in order to access BigQuery.
 This file is referenced in the dbt project file.

 Also, we require the `sqlmesh[bigquery]` depenedency to be installed so that the SQLMesh is able to perform operations on BigQuery.
 Along with this, we will also require `dbt-bigquery` dependency.
 We will put these dependencies installation in the `beforeCommands`.